 Patients who are cognitive before initiating mechanical ventilation should be made aware of the possible complications associated with mechanical ventilation, including barotrauma.
 Physicians should inform patients and family members of the increased morbidity and mortality associated with barotrauma; especially in patients with a known history of COPD, asthma, or ILD.
 Providers should discuss goals of care with every patient and their family members.

 Pulmonary barotrauma secondary to mechanical ventilation is a condition that commonly presents in the ICU.
 It carries high morbidity and mortality.
-The ICU nurses looking after patients on ventilators must be fully aware of barotrauma and how to respond.
+The ICU nurses caring for patients on ventilators must be fully aware of barotrauma and how to respond.
 The condition can result in a life-threatening tension pneumothorax and lead to death within minutes.
 Nurses need to assess the patient's ventilatory parameters, frequently palpate the chest for crepitus, and check the chest X-ray.
 A chest tube kit should be available if patient management uses a high PEEP.
-The nurses need to have a rapid and open communication access to the interprofessional team.
+The nurses need to have rapid and open communication access to the interprofessional team.